bfloydd/streams/README.md

 # Streams

-*Maintain multiple streams of daily notes in Obsidian.*
+*Create and manage multiple daily note streams*

 Replaces the Daily Note core plugin.
 Inspired by the Periodic Notes and Calendar plugins.